James S. Rains: Later service

 In early March 1862, Rains' MSG division fought in the Battle of Pea Ridge, attacking Union positions near Elkhorn Tavern.
 He was wounded during the battle.
 As the Confederates were retreating after Pea Ridge, Rains verbally harangued Confederate officer Earl Van Dorn in his presence and was temporarily arrested.
 Despite lacking a commission in the Confederate States Army, Rains commanded Confederate troops at times.
 Hindman reported that he had accepted Rains and other MSG officers into the Confederate army, in order to prevent a separate state force from reforming, but Rains continued to command as a militia officer.
 When Major General Thomas C. Hindman pushed Confederate forces into northwestern Arkansas and southwestern Missouri in August 1862, Rains commanded his infantry force, which was stationed at Elkhorn Tavern.
 On September 10, when Hindman had to return to Little Rock, Arkansas, Rains was placed in command in Hindman's absence, with orders to hold the line and not begin an offensive.
 According to historian William L. Shea, Rains spent his time in command at Elkhorn Tavern "playing cards and consuming copious amounts of whiskey".

 Union attacks in September and October drove the outlying Confederate cavalry back, with Rains and the infantry making a difficult withdrawal across the Boston Mountains as well.
 Historian Mark K. Christ stated that Rains and Douglas H. Cooper "bungled the situation in northwestern Arkansas".
 Hindman had Rains removed from command in October for incompetence and drunkenness.
-Allardice speculates that the latter allegation was probably true, as Rains had also been reprimanded by a Missouri politician for an ambulance crash.
+Allardice speculates that the latter allegation was probably true, as Rains was later reprimanded by a Missouri politician for an ambulance crash.
+The wreck in question occurred on Christmas 1864; in the words of historian William Royston Geise, the incident was "an episode of drunken driving that reads as if it is a century ahead of its time".
 Shea attributes the cause of the dismissal to Rains entering a state of drunken stupor, stating that Rains' drinking binge constituted "a significant contribution to the Confederate war effort" because it led to his removal.
 After being removed from command, Rains moved to Texas, where his brother Emory lived.
 In 1864, he followed Price on his Missouri Expedition, where he recruited.
 When Price's campaign ended in failure, Rains took his recruits to Arkansas, where they entered Confederate service.